joliebui-05/Supply-Chain-Shipping/README.md

 <br>

-Leadership wants to evaluate both **commercial performance** and **distribution efficiency**.
-The available data combines sales transactions with factory and customer geographic information, enabling the company to assess profitability, shipping routes, product performance, and factory allocation.
+This project analyzes both **commercial performance** and **distribution efficiency** using sales transactions combined with factory and customer geographic data.
+The analysis evaluates profitability, shipping routes, product performance, and factory allocation to provide insights that support operational and strategic decision-making.

 Although the dataset includes a small number of **Canadian** orders, the vast majority of transactions occur within the **United States**.
-To maintain a focused and meaningful analysis, this project concentrates exclusively on U.S. operations.
+To maintain a focused and representative analysis, this project concentrates exclusively on U.S. operations.

 </details>